FlashSystems/just-config/README.md

 ### Leading white-space

 Leading white-space should be left to the user.
-Making them significant (like in YAML) creates to types of annoyances for the user:
+Making them significant (like in YAML) creates two types of annoyances for the user:

 1) The user should be able to indent its configuration files in any way he finds reasonable.
 Even unreasonable ways should not be a problem.
-2) Distinguishing the number of white spaces and tabs on a non working server, in a hurry with not more than basic `vi` is hard and many administrators will get it wrong at least one time.
+2) Distinguishing the number of white spaces and tabs on a non-working server, in a hurry with not more than basic `vi` is hard and many administrators will get it wrong at least one time.

-And from a security standpoint: A missing whitespace, that moves your critical configuration value into a section where it does nothing, is a problem as well.
+And from a security standpoint: A missing white space, that moves your critical configuration value into a section where it does nothing, is a problem as well.

 ### No write support